 Being able to seat guests in a living area is usually a difficult task, but you can add a seat while also adding storage.
 Purchase a footstool that’s an actual storage box with padding on the top.
-It makes a great way to prop up your feet after a long day of hiking, or use as a seat while storing maps, books, flashlights, etc.
+It makes a great place to prop up your feet after a long day of hiking or to use as a seat, all while storing maps, books, flashlights, etc.

 Many campers have found a variety of solutions for this problem, including magnetic spice canisters that stick to a metal plate on the kitchen wall or refrigerator.
 There’s also a nifty “under the cabinet” spice rack that can work wonders.
 Even a small spice rack on the wall can alleviate some of the cabinet congestion.
 After all, you shouldn’t have to skimp on tasty foods, even when you’re on the road!

 Counter space is always at a premium in any trailer or motorhome.
 Spend a little time looking at cutting boards that will cover your sink, or have one cut to your dimensions.
 Another versatile space is on your cook top.
 I found a teak service tray that fits over the burners on my stove quite nicely when it is turned upside down.
 I use the area for serving after food has been prepared and it doubles my counter space.

 Get that paper towel roll off your counter by installing an under-the-cabinet paper towel holder.
 They come in a variety of styles, are inexpensive and, more importantly, give you more space on which to prepare meals.

 Need some dedicated space for your kitchen knives?
 Hang a strong magnetic strip on the wall—or on the inside of a cabinet door—to hold knives and other metal kitchen accessories, saving drawer space for silverware and dishes.

 Mount a metal bar on the kitchen wall under the cabinets with hooks or small baskets to hold serving utensils—just be sure they aren’t too close to stove burners.